kbravi/tic_slack_toe/README.md

 At any point, anybody in the channel can
 1. Type `/ttt current` to view the currently active game board privately.
-2. Type '/ttt leaderboard here' to view the leaders in the channel.
+2. Type `/ttt leaderboard here` to view the leaders in the channel.
-3. Type '/ttt leaderboard' to view the leaders across their Slack team.
+3. Type `/ttt leaderboard` to view the leaders across their Slack team.
-4. Type '/ttt help' to view the list of available commands.
+4. Type `/ttt help` to view the list of available commands.

 ### How to run locally